cpfaff/rbefdata_paper/paper/rbefdata.md

 download folder name is used to create a folder in case we download attached files from a dataset or proposal.
 In our case there is no need to change the URL to `BEFdata` server, as it defaults to the BEF-China instance that we use to retrieve data from.
-If an own instance of the `BEFdata` portal or has been set up, this URL needs to be changed so the package communicates with the right server (see box below).
+If an own instance of the `BEFdata` platform or has been set up, this URL needs to be changed so the package communicates with the right server (see box below).